To Do List Bullet Journal

-We already mentioned about breaking down tasks, make sure those break downs are very specific and actionable.
+We already mentioned breaking down tasks, be sure to make those breakdowns very specific and actionable.

 Plan your day and when you are going to do tasks.
 Group together tasks that go well and plan ahead.
 This can make you so much more productive and stop you from running around in circles.

 You may like to consider time blocking.
 It can be a great method for making sure you stick to your tasks and get things done.
 Find out more about how to use time blocking here.